 System Settings: Service

 The Service category on the System Settings screen allows you to enter settings for tickets created in your instance, including default status, type, priority, and rep group.
-Once this category has been completed, you likely won't need to make any changes to this screen unless you have a major change to your business.
+When creating new tickets, the options set here will be pre-selected, but can always be changed on individual tickets as needed.

 Each field in the Default Values section is defined below.